zbroju/financoj/README.md

 ## Description
 A commandline personal finance management program.
 It has capabilities of tracking expenses, creating budgets, reporting, among other features.

+It uses reliable sqlite3 database to store your data, so it's safe and accessible using other tools as well.

 ## Installation
 Download source code on your disk:
 ```